samesystem/graphql_rails/docs/components/decorator.md

 end
 ```

-In order to decorate object with exra arguments, simply pass them to `.decorate` method.
+In order to decorate object with extra arguments, simply pass them to `.decorate` method.
 Like this:

 ```ruby
 CommentDecorator.decorate(comment, current_user)